damascenodiego/rbac-bt/README.md

 It supports the conversion of RBAC policies to FSMs, generation of test sequences from RBAC policies described as FSM models, RBAC test prioritization, and test execution.

-Further information, please contact me via damascenodiego@usp.br
+Further information, please contact me via damascenodiego@alumni.usp.br